 As a sustainable fashion blogger, I want you to buy what you need.
 Instead of buying everything, why not buy one or two pairs of boots and a few cardigans in different lengths to rotate through the season?
 Please, check your closet and see what you need.
 Don’t buy on impulse.
 And remember, quality over quantity.

 As my blog grows and as I grow, I want to veer away from promoting sales like this.
 My goal is to team up with brands to tell you stories.
 Whether it’s stories about the brand itself or a new product launch, I want to work on actual campaigns because I love being a storyteller, sending out positive messages, and just contributing for the greater good.

-I hope you understand why I’m choosing not to promote this sale anymore.
-This doesn’t mean I won’t purchase from the sale, but I just don’t feel confident in talking about a sale that I’m no longer excited about.
+I hope you understand why I’m choosing not to promote this sale much anymore.
+This doesn’t mean I won’t purchase from the sale, but I just don’t feel confident in talking about a sale that I’m not very excited about.
 Until Nordstrom changes their ways, I can’t back their brand, especially this over-hyped promotion.